-If you do allow your brake pads to fully wear down past their useful life, you'll begin to hear a metal on metal grinding noise, which means you're beginning to damage your rotors.
+If you allow your brake pads to wear down past their useful life fully, you'll begin to hear a metal-on-metal grinding noise, which means you're beginning to damage your rotors.
 If you're experiencing grinding, contact a brake specialist as soon as possible to ensure you don't cause further damage to your braking system.

 3) Vibration When Braking (Or In Your Steering Wheel)

 Shaking steering wheels or vibration when braking is often a sign of warped rotors.
-Rotors are the large silver discs that sit behind your wheel or rim.
-When you press the brake pedal, your brake pads squeeze the rotor and ultimately stop your vehicle.
+Rotors are large silver discs that sit behind your wheel or rim.
+When you press the brake pedal, your brake pads squeeze the rotor, ultimately stopping your vehicle.

 4) Leaking Fluid

-Leaking brake fluid is often indicative that your master cylinder needs to be replaced.
+Leaking brake fluid often indicates that your master cylinder needs to be replaced.
 The master cylinder is where your brake fluid sits, and all your braking power comes from the hydraulic pressure created between the cylinder and brake lines.

-If you're leaking fluid, chances are you won't be able to stop your vehicle as easily.
-Let a brake specialist examine your fluid levels and braking components to make sure you don't lose all of your braking abilities.
+If you're leaking fluid, chances are you won't be able to stop your vehicle as quickly.
+Let a brake specialist examine your fluid levels and braking components to make sure you keep all of your braking abilities.